genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Genesis Install](/img/intellij-remap.png)

-This will open a new run window in intellij and will require you to confirm the changes by typing ‘y’ and pressing return.
+This will open a new run window in IntelliJ and will require you to confirm the changes by typing ‘y’ and pressing return.

 ### Resource Daemon